 - 13. Forfeit the team receiving the forfeit shall be awarded the average of the points gained by the winning teams in the same grade, in the same round of matches, with 3 points for any washed-out matches. - 14.
-Teams having one more bye than others in their grade in a season receive the average of their points gained for the season, for the extra bye. - 15.
+Teams having one more bye than others in their grade in a season receive the average of their points gained for the season for the extra bye. - 15.
 Teams in all senior and junior grades which earn equal match points will have their positions determined by percentage runs scored, divided by wickets lost, multiplied by wickets taken, divided by runs conceded.

-11. MYCRICKET, SCORES AND MATCH REPORTS
+11. PLAYHQ, SCORES AND MATCH REPORTS

-- 1. Both teams are to enter their selected team onto the MyCricket website by 10 am on the Sunday immediately following the completion of the first day's play in all matches. - 2.
-All match scores, full details of individual batting and bowling, captain's report and fielding votes must be entered by 8.00 pm on the Sunday following each day's play. - 3.
+- 1. Both teams are to enter their selected team into PlayHQ at least 10 minutes before the scheduled match starting time. - 2.
+Matches should be live scored wherever possible, with the match finalised immediately following the match. - 3.
+Where matches are not live scored, all match scores as well as full details of individual batting and bowling, must be entered by 8.00 pm on the Sunday following each day's play. - 4.
+Fielding votes are to be emailed to Todd Kelly by 8.00 pm on the Sunday following the competition of each match. - 5.
 A match report for publication in the local press is to be provided for all A grade minor round matches and for all grades for finals matches.
-The match report is submitted by 9.00 am Monday, by the winning team in all cases except on for the first day of minor round two-day matches, where the home team is responsible for this report. - 4.
-Statistics from incomplete matches, including fielding votes will be counted. - 5.
-Teams receiving a forfeit must lodge the details in accordance with 1 and 2 above. - 6.
+The match report is submitted by 9.00 am Monday, by the winning team in all cases except on for the first day of minor round two-day matches, where the home team is responsible for this report.

+- 6. Statistics from incomplete matches, including fielding votes will be counted. - 7.
+Teams receiving a forfeit must enter their team in accordance with 1-3 above. - 8.
 Teams defaulting with these conditions are to be fined \$25 and any points gained may be forfeited.
-Repeated non-compliance will result in the fine increasing to \$50 for the rest of the season. - 7.
+Repeated non-compliance will result in the fine increasing to \$50 for the rest of the season. - 9.
 Teams defaulting with match reports are to be fined \$25 and any points gained may be forfeited.